beautybird/Parallax-goRouter-Provider/README.md

 4- We use the Provider API to handle the fetched data from the database and push to any page.

-5- We use the Postgresql database , we use 2 way for the database:

-    a- We use model class to connect the app to the database.

-      b- We use the Supabase cloud framework .

 ![parralax_card.png](..%2F..%2FVideos%2Fparralax_card.png)